 - What is the personal style and contributions of the team member who will report to you most successfully?
 How have you managed such a colleague in the past?

 - If you've had no hands-on experience in business planning in the past, what makes you believe that you would successfully handle this role in our job?

 - Describe the process that you used to develop a strategic plan for your department, section, or overall organization.

 - When you look ahead to the upcoming year, what accomplishments will enable you to feel that your job performance and contribution were successful?

 - When you look ahead to the upcoming year, what would make you believe that you had failed in your job?

 Planning Job Interview Question Answers

-These tips about how to assess your candidate’s answers to interview questions about planning will assist you to select the best, most motivated, employees, for your organization.
-Do keep reading to see how to approach your candidate’s answers.
+These tips about how to assess your candidate’s answers to interview questions about planning will assist you to select the best, most motivated employees for your organization.

 Past successes speak more loudly in the interview setting than the applicant's projections about what he or she "thinks" that he or she would do in a planning situation in the future.

 You want an employee who has demonstrated the skills needed in the past or an employee who is interested and capable of learning the planning skills.